-Azure Lure was printed in 1924 as a “souvenir” booklet, sponsored by 33 partners, including: the Kenilworth Inn, The Manor, New Battery Park Hotel, George Vanderbilt Hotel, Langren Hotel, the Southern Railway, E.W.
+Azure Lure was printed in 1924 as a “souvenir” booklet, sponsored by 33 partners, including: the Kenilworth Inn, The Manor, New Battery Park Hotel, George Vanderbilt Hotel, The Langren Hotel, the Southern Railway, E.W.
 Grove Investments and the Biltmore Estate Company (this was before Biltmore was opened to the public in 1930).

-This promotional novel, advertised as a “Romance of the Mountains” follows the main character, John, through Asheville and the surrounding area, to different hotels, restaurants, neighborhoods and attractions, marveling at the beauty and wonder of it all as he tries to mend his broken heart after being spurned by his true love, Miriam; a beauty who lives in the Grove Park neighborhood, has a best friend living at the Manor, and for promotional reasons does a little stint at Ambler Heights sanitarium.
+This promotional novel, advertised as a “Romance of the Mountains” follows the main character, John, through Asheville and the surrounding area, to different hotels, restaurants, neighborhoods and attractions, marveling at the beauty and wonder of it all as he tries to mend his broken heart after being spurned by his true love, Miriam; a beauty who lives in the Grove Park neighborhood.
+He has a best friend living at the Manor, and for promotional reasons does a little stint at Ambler Heights sanitarium.